-You can create a new folder on shared disks on other computers (as long as you have the necessary access privileges).
-If you are connected to a computer as a registered user, you become the owner of any folder that you create on that computer.
-If you are connected as a guest, you share ownership of a folder you create with all guests and registered users.
-To learn about the access privileges you need to create a folder, see "Understanding Access Privileges" in this chapter.
+You can create a new folder on a shared disk (as long as you have the correct access privileges).
+If you are a registered user, you become the owner of any folder that you create.
+If you are connected as a guest, you share ownership of the folder with all guests and registered users.